tgarnier067/Neural_Networks_for_Water_Body_Segmentation/README.md

 📦 Dataset available on Kaggle: [Satellite Images of Water Bodies](https://www.kaggle.com/datasets/franciscoescobar/satellite-images-of-water-bodies)

 ---

-## Paper
+## 📄 Paper

-Please, first, read the paper that we wrote, with respect to this project (it's in the git folder, with the name ...).
+We encourage you to first read the paper we wrote as part of this project.
+You can find it in this GitHub repository under the filename ...

 ---